jjhenrichs/Jammming/README.md

 ## Lessons Learned

-- Retieve data from a server using fetch API
+- Retrieve data from a server using fetch API
 - Make a call to an API using useEffect
 - Resolve Promises using async and await keywords
 - Pass functions and variables with props